-For the treatment of leachate of a domestic waste landfill in the Brazilian federal state of Paraná, WEHRLE will deliver a Reverse Osmosis plant with a future upgrade option.
+For the treatment of leachate of a domestic waste landfill in Brazil, WEHRLE will deliver a Reverse Osmosis plant with a future upgrade option.

 The landfill generates an average leachate quantity of approximately 240 m3/d.
 The existing treatment plant does not comply with the limit values required for direct discharge, which is why it will be replaced with a 2-pass Reverse Osmosis plant designed by WEHRLE.

 The operator is aware of the fact that it is only a temporary solution to treat the leachate using Reverse Osmosis without having a long-term, sustainable concept for the concentrate disposal – a painful experience made by many landfills in different climatic zones.
 Sooner or later, a pollutant-reducing process technology will be indispensable due to the lack of possibilities to dispose of concentrates.